 Everyone has a different perspective, so this section is for you.

-We will be having a Kechara Chat Time this Wednesday April 16th 10-11pm (GMT+8) with the title How a Buddhist deals with a crisis.
+We will be having a Kechara Chat Time this Wednesday July 30th 10-11pm (GMT+8) with the title The Precious Human Rebirth.
 Please come and join in the chat for a fun time and support.
 Thanks all see you all there.

 These are some simple guidelines to make the blog chat room a positive, enjoyable and enlightening experience for everyone.
 Please note that as this is a chat room, we chat!
 Do not flood the chat room, or post without interacting with others.